splunk/public-o11y-docs/gdi/monitors-hosts/host-processload.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the load monitor.
 See benefits, install, configuration, and metrics

-:literal:`{note} If you're using the Splunk Distribution of OpenTelemetry Collector and want to collect CPU load metrics, use the native OTel component {ref}`host-metrics-receiver\`.`
+.. note:: If you're using the Splunk Distribution of OpenTelemetry Collector and want to collect CPU load metrics, use the native OTel component :ref:`host-metrics-receiver``

 Configuration options
 ---------------------